EthanKing777/MissionControl/documentation/architecture_design/architecture-design.md

 The minimum viable product which is specified in part 1.3.2 will completed by 25 September 2020

 **Further Releases** <br />
-The final product will be completed by  6 November 2020
+The final product will be completed by and delievered to the Client by 24 October 2020

 ### 5.2 Budget and Procurement